atlanhq/camelot/README.md

 ### Using conda

-The easiest way to install Camelot is to install it with [conda](https://conda.io/docs/), which is the package manager that the [Anaconda](http://docs.continuum.io/anaconda/) distribution is built upon.
+The easiest way to install Camelot is to install it with [conda](https://conda.io/docs/), which is a package manager and  environment management system for the [Anaconda](http://docs.continuum.io/anaconda/) distribution.

 <pre>
 $ conda install -c conda-forge camelot-py